mjansrud/mBot/README.md

 # mBot
-A bot trading digital currencies as bitcoin mBot is developed using reactJS (frontend), node.js (backend) and postgresql.
+A trading bot for digital currencies such as bitcoin </br>
+mBot is developed using reactJS (frontend), node.js (backend) and postgresql.

 # Getting started